 - Telemetry icons in order from the left.
 Battery percentage, flight mode, radio signal strength, distance from home, altitude and GPS status.

 Ensuring the correct overlap

-- Getting the correct overlap of the images is important to ensure successful data processing.
-Aerobotics requires 75% overlap and side lap (set through the Flight Planner Application).
+- Getting the correct overlap of drone imagery is important to ensure successful data processing.
+Aerobotics requires 75% overlap and side lap (set through the Flight Planner App).
 However, this overlap is set relative to your takeoff point, thus where you take off from is important.

-- Do NOT take off from the lower part of your mission.
+- Please do NOT take off from the lower part of your mission.
 This will reduce overlap between images where the terrain is higher than takeoff point.

 - Take off from near the highest part of your mission.
 This will increase overlap as the terrain gets lower than the takeoff point.

-- If you are worried about lower resolution imagery when flying steep slopes, break the mission up into separate flights with different takeoff points.
+- A flight should never be carried out if there is more than a 30m elevation gain.
+The height above ground should never exceed 120m.
+Therefore, if there is a 30m elevation difference, you should fly from the highest point and set the height to 80/90m.
+If you are worried about lower resolution imagery when flying steep slopes, break the mission up into separate flights with different takeoff points.

-- When flying areas of steep slopes, it is best to fly along the contour of the slope.
+- When flying areas with steep slopes, it is best to fly along the contour of the slope.